 Theatre Royal, in Exeter, England – 5 September 1887

-This fire occurred during an evening performance.
+Another of the prominent theatre fires of the 1800s was this fire that occurred during an evening performance.
 It is unknown how many people were in the audience when the scenery caught fire because of the gas-lights.
 However, estimates of the dead ranged from 166 to 200, with most of the dead having been found in the upper gallery.
 The theatre also had several problems including bad construction.
 There was also only one exit in the upper gallery and it was obstructed.
 Other contributing factors included no fire curtains, insufficient fire aids on stage to put out the fire, and an overload of scenery on stage.

-In summing up the cause of theatre fires, it was noted over and over that patrons, stage people, and actors and actresses were all affected.
+In summing up the cause of theatre fires in the 1800s, it was noted over and over that patrons, stage people, and actors and actresses were all affected.
 Lighting was also a frequent cause of fires, and one of the biggest causes of deaths and injuries in relation to theatre fires was blocked or obstructed exits.
-One Victorian book that looked closely at theatre fires and provided information on why they occurred, hoped that something would be done.
+Author Eyre Masey Shaw who looked closely at theatre fires and provided information on why they occurred, hoped that something would be done.